tasmota/docs/docs/Blinds-and-Shutters.md

 There are shutters that have two relays but only need a pulse to start or stop.
 Depending on the current situation a pulse will stop the shutter or send it into a specific direction.
 To use these kinds of shutters a [`PulseTime`](Commands.md#pulsetime) must be defined on each relay.
 The minimum setting that seems to make it work consistently is `2`.
 A setting of `1` does not work.
 If the shutter moves too fast and does not react to a stop command, increase the setting to `3` or `4`.

 ### Stepper Motors
 Stepper motors can also be used to operate shutters and blinds.
 Additionally you can operate sliding doors with this configuration.
+Currently ESP32 only support one shutter with stepper motor.
+ESP8266 supports up to 4 shutters.

 ### Servo Motors
 Servos are small devices with typical 180° or 360" rotation movement.
 The position will be drived by the PWM duty cycle time.
 This will all automatically calculated